Long poem

 The long poem is a literary genre including all poetry of considerable length.
-Though the definition of a long poem is vague and broad and unnecessary, the genre includes some of the most important poetry ever written.
+Though the definition of a long poem is vague and broad, the genre includes some of the most important poetry ever written.

-With more than 220,000 (100,000 shloka or couplets) verses and about 1.8 million words in total, the Mahābhārata is the longest epic poem in the world.
+With more than 220,000 (100,000 shloka or couplets) verses and about 1.8 million words in total, the Mahābhārata is one of the longest epic poems in the world.
 It is roughly ten times the size of the Iliad and Odyssey combined, roughly five times longer than Dante's Divine Comedy, and about four times the size of the Ramayana and Ferdowsi's Shahnameh.

 In English, Beowulf and Chaucer's Troilus and Criseyde are among the first important long poems.
 The long poem thrived and gained new vitality in the hands of experimental Modernists in the early 1900s and has continued to evolve through the 21st century.

 The long poem has evolved into an umbrella term, encompassing many subgenres, including epic, verse novel, verse narrative, lyric sequence, lyric series, and collage/montage.

 Definitions

 Length and meaning

 Lynn Keller describes the long poem as being a poem that is simply "book-length," but perhaps the simplest way to define "long poem" is this: a long poem is long enough that its bulk carries meaning.
-Susan Stanford Friedman describes the long poem as a genre in which all poems that are not considered to be short can be considered apart.
+Susan Stanford Friedman describes the long poem as a genre in which all poems that are not considered to be short can be considered a part.
+Edgar Allan Poe, in his essay The Philosophy of Composition argued that there is no such thing as true long poem, only long strings of short poetic devices and experiences.

 These overly inclusive definitions, though problematic, serve the breadth of the long poem, and have fueled its adaptation as a voice for cultural identity among marginalized persons in Modern and Contemporary poetry.
 Only a broad definition can apply to the genre as a whole.
 In general, a poem is a "long poem" when its length enhances and expands upon the thematic, creative, and formal weight of the poem.

-Though the term "long poem" may be elusive to define, the term is now finally getting the attention it deserves.
-The genre has gained importance both as a literary form and as a means of collective expression.
+Though the term "long poem" may be elusive to define, the genre has gained importance both as a literary form and as a means of collective expression.
 Lynn Keller solidifies the genre's importance in her essay, "Pushing the Limits," by stating that the long poem will always be recognized as a notable genre of importance in the early twentieth-century American literature.